Upper limits of particle emission from high-energy collision and reaction near a maximally rotating Kerr black hole: Discussion and conclusion

 We have next analyzed perfectly elastic collision, Compton scattering, and pair annihilation.
 In all these cases, the energy of the emitted particle can be really greater than that of the injected critical particle.
 We have also found that net positive energy extraction is not possible for perfectly elastic collision of equal masses, while it is possible for perfectly elastic collision with optimized mass ratio, Compton scattering, and pair annihilation.
 In particular, the (inverse) Compton scattering of a subcritical photon by a critical massive particle is most efficient among these three reactions as a physically realistic process of energy extraction.
 Although the present analysis is restricted in the equatorial plane, it is unlikely that the result would be drastically changed even if we allow non-equatorial reactions.

 Jacobson and Sotiriou (2010)~\cite{Jacobson:2009zg} claim that, for the collision of two particles of equal mass $m_{0}$, the energy of the ejecta particle does not exceed $2m_{0}$ but drops to something just slightly above $m_{0}$ in the limit of infinite CM energy.
-This claim contradicts with the present result.
+The present result contradicts their claim.
 As we have shown, the energy of the ejecta particle can be $1.343m_{0}$ and $2.186m_{0}$ for perfectly elastic collision of two equal masses and for pair annihilation, respectively, in the limit of infinite CM energy.
 The latter gives the unconditional energy upper limit for the collision of two equal masses and enables net positive energy extraction.
 The disagreement of the claim in Ref.~\cite{Jacobson:2009zg} with the present result is probably due to the strong assumption adopted in Ref.~\cite{Jacobson:2009zg} that the four-momentum of the ejecta particle is parallel to that of the incident critical particle.
 We think that this assumption is not valid in estimating the energy of the emitted particle.
+See also Ref.~\cite{Grib:2010bs}.

 The present result directly implies that when we consider gamma-ray emission from the pair annihilation of dark matter particles of mass $m$ near the rapidly rotating Kerr black hole, the spectrum due to the BSW collision continues up to 218.6 MeV $(m/100 \mbox{MeV})$ and is cut off there.
 This is also the case for gamma-ray spectrum from the inverse Compton scattering by dark matter particles.
-On the other hand, since the CM energy of particle collisions can be extremely high, unknown high-energy reactions may occur and leave their signatures in relatively low-energy gamma-ray spectrum, such as the production of unknown very massive unstable particles and gamma-ray emission resulting from the subsequent decay of such unstable particles.
-This is a very important observational consequence of the BSW process.
-In fact, the possibility has been suggested that the features of the pair annihilation of neutralinos into stau pairs in some supersymmetric models can be observed in the gamma-ray spectrum~\cite{Cannoni:2012rv}.